(Full time) 2022 start

 Watching in China?
 View this video on YouKu.

-Course content
+Course details

-These modules will also enable you to hone your critical and analytical abilities and your legal research and writing skills, which you’ll be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.
+These modules will enable you to hone your critical and analytical abilities and your legal research and writing skills, which you’ll be able to demonstrate in your dissertation – an independent piece of research on your chosen topic.

 Course structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

-Year 1
+Year 1 compulsory modules

-- Dissertation Criminal Law/Criminal Justice 60 credits
+Dissertation Criminal Law/Criminal Justice 60

-- Central Issues in Criminal Law 15 credits
+Central Issues in Criminal Law 15

-- International Criminal Law 15 credits
+International Criminal Law 15

-- Criminal Justice Processes 30 credits
+Criminal Justice Processes 30

-- Postgraduate Legal Research Skills 15 credits
+Postgraduate Legal Research Skills 15

-Optional modules (selection of typical options shown below)
+Year 1 optional modules (selection of typical options shown below)

 You will also choose 45 credits from the below:

-- Rethinking Policing 1 15 credits
+Rethinking Policing 1 15

-- Intercultural Business and Organisational Communication 15 credits
+Intercultural Business and Organisational Communication 15

-- Security, Conflict and Justice 30 credits
+Security, Conflict and Justice 30

-- Cyberlaw: Regulation of Cyberspace 15 credits
+Cyberlaw: Regulation of Cyberspace 15

-- Comparative Human Rights Law 15 credits
+Comparative Human Rights Law 15

-- Inequalities, Law and Justice 30 credits
+Inequalities, Law and Justice 30

-- Theories of Social Justice Change 15 credits
+Theories of Social Justice 15

-- Financial Crime 15 credits
+Financial Crime 15

-- International Human Rights 30 credits
+International Human Rights 30

-- Global Governance through Law 30 credits
+Advanced Global Governance through Law 15

 Learning and teaching

 You’ll need to prepare for your seminars and lectures, undertaking any exercises that might be prescribed in advance.
-Independent study is integral to this programme – not just to prepare for classes but to develop research abilities and other critical skills.
+Independent study is integral to this course – not just to prepare for classes but to develop research abilities and other critical skills.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.